Quantum Criticality Enabled by Intertwined Degrees of Freedom

 where $H_0$ is the non-interacting part for the conduction electron $c_{p,i\alpha}$ and the bosonic bath $\vec{\phi}_{\kappa,q}$($\kappa=\sigma,\tau,m$), and the Kondo coupling $H_{K,o}$ is

 with $J_{\sigma\perp}=J_{M3}$ and $J_{\tau\perp}=J_{M2}$.
-Note that compared with the coupling with bosnic bath (\ref{bkcouple2}), we had already set $g_m=0$ in the coupling (\ref{bosonapp}).
-In Appendix (\ref{appen:RGgm}) We will also show that a non-vanishing but small $g_m$ does not modify the structure of our phased diagram based on the RG analysis.
+Note that compared with the coupling with bosnic bath (Eq.\,\ref{bkcouple2}), we had already set $g_m=0$ in the coupling (Eq.\,\ref{bosonapp}).
+In the SI (Sec.\,E), we will also show that a non-vanishing but small $g_m$ does not modify the structure of our phased diagram based on the RG analysis.

-Note that, without the bosonic coupling (\ref{bkcouple2}), both the Hamiltonian (\ref{SU4RGmodel}) and (\ref{apSU4RGmodel}) admit only a SU(4) Kondo-screened fixed point.
-In addition, as we will see, tuning the bosonic coupling (\ref{bosonapp}) breaks the SU(4) Kondo-screened fixed point directly down to either a spin or orbital SU(2) Kondo-screened fixed point.
-Therefore, one should expect that how the bare Kondo couplings deviate from the SU(4) symmetric case does not really matter, and the RG analysis of the model (\ref{apSU4RGmodel}) captures the generic phase diagram of model (\ref{SU4RGmodel}).
+Note that, without the bosonic coupling (Eq.\,\ref{bkcouple2}), both the Hamiltonian (Eq.\,\ref{SU4RGmodel}) and (Eq.\,\ref{apSU4RGmodel}) admit only a SU(4) Kondo-screened fixed point.
+In addition, as we will see, tuning the bosonic coupling (Eq.\,\ref{bosonapp}) breaks the SU(4) Kondo-screened fixed point directly down to either a spin or orbital SU(2) Kondo-screened fixed point.
+Therefore, one should expect that how the bare Kondo couplings deviate from the SU(4) symmetric case does not really matter, and the RG analysis of the model (Eq.\,\ref{apSU4RGmodel}) captures the generic phase diagram of model (Eq.\,\ref{SU4RGmodel}).

 For the Ising-type bosonic coupling, to perform a controllable RG calculation, one need to map the Bose-Fermi Kondo model into a Coulomb gas type model\cite{Zhu2002,Qimiao1996}.
 The first step to decompose the above Hamiltonian $H_{BFK}$ into the part $H_0$ that is diagonal in the space of the single impurity states $\vert \sigma\rangle\otimes \vert\tau\rangle$, and the other part $H_f$ that is not: